Kozer2/Lab-Async-Inn/README.md

 Routes: TBD
 I started work on adding the routes and I added the task to create and delete amentities in the IRoom interface.

+# Lab 16
+### 04/13/2021
+Routes: TBD
+Tried to start on the DTOs but not sure where I am at it